IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

     *   Within the blue _Option Status_ field, click the **Publish** button

-    *   Further down the panel, under the _Available gateways_ field, verify that the `egw-group` option is pre-selected
+    *   Further down the panel, under the _Available gateways_ field, verify that the `egw-group` option is pre-selected.
+    Note: If you see a message in this panel saying that the gateway is not available or pending validation, click ***Cancel***, refresh the browser page (F5), and try again the **Publish** action.

     *   When ready, click **Publish**\[C\] to finalize publication of the `STUDENTXX.CUSTOMERS` topic